bloomreach/ui-extensions/samples/bynder/README.md

 # Bynder UI Extension for Bloomreach Experience

 This UI Extension integrates Bloomreach Experience with Bynder's digital asset management platform.
-It leverages Bynder's compact view component to browse media from Bynder and use these within Bloomreach powered sites.
+It leverages Bynder's Compact View component to browse media from Bynder and use these within Bloomreach powered sites.

 ![Bynder Integration](Bynder.gif)
 The Bynder UI Extension in action